-Nose surgery—also referred to as rhinoplasty—is a cosmetic procedure designed to reshape the nose to create a more favorable and proportional facial aesthetic.
+Nose surgery—also referred to as rhinoplasty—is a facial plastic surgery procedure designed to reshape the nose to create a more favorable and proportional facial aesthetic.
 Rhinoplasty is one of the most popular surgical procedures in the United States and is performed hundreds of thousands of times per year.
 The operation typically involves removing and sculpting an individual’s nasal tissues in order to reduce the size of the nose and create an improved facial balance.
 In some cases, rhinoplasty can also be utilized to improve breathing function through the nasal passages.
 Results of the procedure are unique to each individual, depending on factors such as age, anatomical nasal and facial structure, genetic inheritances, and the thickness and condition of a patient’s skin.
 Nose surgery generally allows individuals to achieve improved facial proportions and an enhanced overall appearance.

 Every person has unique reasons for considering rhinoplasty, some of which may include:

 - To make the nose and facial features more proportional

 - To reduce the size or width of a nose that appears large or wide